Chief Executive Officer

 More recently, Steve has moved towards an infrastructure approach to the ticket sector.
 To that end, Steve in 2012 successfully applied to the internet regulator, ICANN, to operate a high-integrity domain name registry for the ticketing sector under the .tickets top level domain.
 Steve has joined FanDragon to bring his deep industry experience to bear on the next phase of ticketing technology being delivered by the blockchain.

-When not collaborating with the FanDragon teams in Los Angeles and London, Steve often speaks about ticketing, technology and live entertainment at conferences worldwide, including the International Live Music Conference where he chairs the New Technology Panel.
-Steve received his B.S. with Honors in Psychology from The University of Manchester.
+When not collaborating with the FanDragon teams in Los Angeles and London, Steve often speaks about ticketing, technology, and live entertainment at conferences worldwide, including the International Live Music Conference where he chairs the New Technology Panel.
+Steve received his B.S. in Psychology with Honours from The University of Manchester.

 Chief Business Officer & General Counsel